deevus/boot2docker-sabnzbd/README.md

 your default browser
 * `./Sabnzbd stop` - Stops the service
 * `./Sabnzbd restart` - Restarts the service
+* `./Sabnzbd status` - Prints the service status
+* `./Sabnzbd browse` - Opens Sabnzbd in your default browser
 * `./Sabnzbd build` - Builds the docker image for Sabnzbd.
 You would only need to do this if you have changed the Dockerfile or have an outdated version.